 In the end you’re designing products that will make someone’s day easier!
 Use your personas to feel connected with the people you’re helping and encourage others to do the same.

-If you’d like to learn more about personas and how to create them, check out these articles:
+If you’d like to learn more about the UX design process and personas, check out these articles: